-Our world is witnessing incredible upheaval, and Americans across the country are taking to the outdoors in search of respite from COVID-19.
 The Outdoor Foundation 2021 Participation Trends Report recorded that 7.1 million more Americans participated in outdoor recreation in 2020 than in the year prior, the highest participation rate ever recorded.

 Urban Surf 4 Kids understands these benefits all too well.
-The local nonprofit organization leads trauma‐informed surf therapy camps and mentorship programs that empower foster and youth who have experienced complex trauma and help them become independent adults, leaders in the community and champions for the environment.
+The local nonprofit organization leads trauma‐informed surf therapy camps and mentorship programs that empower foster youth and youth who have experienced complex trauma and help them become independent adults, leaders in the community and champions for the environment.

 “We give kids a sense of community.
 We keep showing up for our kiddos as volunteers, mentors and role models.
 We provide a safe space in the outdoors to help them feel like children again,” Roxanne Avant, Executive Director at Urban Surf 4 Kids, said of the youth they serve.